wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 1. Create a new incident from the Report Outage page.
 Enter some details and click `Create`

-1. Your new incident should be first in the dashboard.
+1. Your new incident should be first in the dashboard, showing that the cache was cleared and the newest list of Incidents was loaded from the API.

-1. Close the browser and stop debugging
+1. Close the browser and stop debugging.
+You will also want to delete the breakpoint you set in `DashboardController.cs`

 ---
 ## Exercise 3: Write images to Azure Blob Storage